houssamh/Nature_Inspired_Optimization/README.md

 You can add your algorithm in the project, for example, "example.hpp" in "include" folder and "example.cpp" in "src" folder.

-In addition, add "#include "annealing.hpp" in "metaheuristic.hpp.
+In addition, add "#include "example.hpp" in "metaheuristic.hpp".

 ## Compile the project